The best PS1 games of all time: PlayStation 1 classics, ranked

-The Sony PlayStation is officially over 25 years old.
+The Sony PlayStation is 27 years old.
 And that, frankly, is enough to make anyone feel old.
-But, what a 25 years it has been for Sony and gamers alike - as this best PS1 games list proves
+But, what a 27 years it has been for Sony and gamers alike - as this best PS1 games list proves

 While we all currently enjoy 4K gaming, donning virtual reality headsets and travelling to far off lands, the PlayStation One may feel a little quaint by today's standards but it was perhaps the most groundbreaking console ever built, seeing off the likes of SEGA (in hardware terms) and taking on the might of Nintendo and Microsoft head on.